 Applying potassium carbonate periodically, or even regularly as part of the fertilization program, can prevent the pH drop.

 Potassium carbonate also contributes potassium to the nutrient content of the irrigation water.
-Therefore, potassium carbonate can be regarded as a fertilizer and its K contribution should be considered.
-When applying potassium carbonate through the irrigation water, it is important to keep the pH below 7.0 in order to avoid emitter clogging.
+When applying potassium carbonate through the irrigation water, it is important to keep the pH below 7.0 to avoid emitter clogging.

 In some cases, growers need to increase the buffer capacity of the irrigation water, while keeping pH levels low enough.
 It is possible to add potassium carbonate to the water, acidifying the water in the process.

 The acid neutralizes some of the carbonate ions, while the pH level stay low enough to prevent emitter clogging.